Ashkelon shipwrecks: Interpretation

-The presence of the incense shovel and ladle leads some to believe that they were part of some form of ritual ceremony.
+The presence of the incense shovel and ladle lead some to believe that they were part of some form of ritual ceremony.
 This is supported by evidence of a Roman relief in which a sea captain is shown in front of an altar, praising his gods after a safe journey.
 The various lead weights are believed to be associated with fishing nets.
 The weights are very similar in form and function to those found on another Roman shipwreck located off the coast of Dor, Israel.
-Due to a lack of materials that can be radio-carbon dated, the shipwreck has been dated to the 1st or 2nd century BC based on artifact typologies.
+The shipwreck has been dated to the 1st or 2nd century BC based on artifact typologies; no materials were found allowing radio-carbon dating.